jqwik-team/jqwik/docs/user-guide.md

 # The jqwik User Guide

-_The user guide is still rough and incomplete.
+_The user guide is still a bit rough and incomplete in some areas.
 Volunteers for polishing and extending it are more than welcome._

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->